 Day Tripping - Preston’s Surrounding Areas

-Living in Preston you’re only a 20-minute train ride from Brockholes Nature Reserve, home to a diverse range of wildlife.
+Living in Preston you’re only a 20-minute bus ride from Brockholes Nature Reserve, home to a diverse range of wildlife.
 You can also take part in a range of activities from organised walks to jewellery making.

 Living in Preston, you’ll be a 20-minute train ride from Lancaster boasting a rich history of castles, towers and witches!
 A 40-minute journey will bring you to the stunning Lake District, England’s largest National Park.
 In complete contrast head west to the seaside resort of Blackpool and its award-winning Pleasure Beach or a short trip south will take you to the sights and sounds of Manchester.